CalSol/braintrain/lab1.md

 hsv_to_rgb_float(hue, 1, 1, &r, &g, &b);
 ```

-> One way to work around C/C++'s lack of multiple return values is to pass in a _pointer_ to the output variable, or the location where it is stored.
+> One way to work around C/C++'s lack of multiple return values is to pass in a _pointer_ to the output variable, or the location/address in memory where it is stored.
 In the above snippet, we pass in the address of `r`, `g`, and `b` to the function.
 After the call, the computed r, g, b values are stored in those variables.
 >
 > The `&` operator gets the memory address of a variable, returning a pointer to the object.
 While not used here, the `*` operator _dereferences_ a pointer, either returning or allowing reassignment to the variable pointed to.